Recycled plastic is everywhere—and it’s harming the planet

 Over the past two years, Pangaia has incorporated different emerging technologies into its garments, from filling puffers with a down alternative made of natural wild flowers to using peppermint oil as a natural antimicrobial treatment to using fibers derived from seaweed.
 “It’s a win-win relationship, because we can invest in startups making this technology and they, in turn, can create fabrics that meet our needs,” says Parkes.

 Parkes is already making plans to incorporate Kintra’s fabric into upcoming products.
-The first step on the agenda is to swap out the recycled plastic in all of its outerwear for this new material, which will be compostable in an industrial facility.
+The first step on the agenda is to swap out the recycled plastic in all of its FLWRDWN outerwear for this new material, which will be compostable in an industrial facility.
 But going forward, Pangaia plans to develop a range of products that can highlight the best qualities of the Kintra fabric.
 Parkes says the pipeline is currently under wraps, but for an idea, imagine products like soft T-shirts that wick moisture.
 “This is an entirely new material on the market,” she says.
 “Part of our job is to let the material lead us in the design process.”